tomascristian/tddf/README.md

 - Tests are easily debuggable (just set a breakpoint and run!).

+- Supports async tests (and they run concurrently!).

 - Includes a tiny assertion library, but you can use any other you want.

 - No dependencies or build process.